 Read on to know how stress can manifest in different ways.
 And sadly, it isn’t restricted by age, even children are affected by it!

 When faced with stress, your mind deploys coping strategies based on what has worked in the past.
 Over time, these become imbibed as a trait.
 Displaying helplessness is also a trait that people use to get out of tricky situations.
-People will use aggression, dominance or develop a personality where they feign ignorance and avoid getting into conflict with others.
+People will use aggression, dominance or develop a personality where they feign ignorance and avoid getting into conflict

 When you are in a constant state of stress, your metabolism slows down.
 ‘Cortisol’ – the stress hormone leads to central obesity, insomnia, anxiety, and depression.
 Ayurvedic approach – Indulge in relaxation techniques, meditation, exercise and yoga.
 Reduce anxiety with therapeutic aromas and essential plant oils.
 Take some time off to do something you love.

 Can Stress Really Cause Weight Gain?

 Chronic stress increases cortisol levels which in turn slows down metabolism and increases cravings for salty, sweet and high-fat foods.
 Cortisol can collect fat from the blood and other storage places in the body and move it to the belly.
 This fat is more dangerous than fat stored in other areas of the body.
 Cortisol can also increase the size of individual fat cells.